An inverse problem for a class of canonical systems and its applications to self-reciprocal polynomials: Introduction

+If the hypothesis of Theorem \ref{thm_02_2} is satisfied, one proves that $E(1,z)$ belongs to the class HB in a way similar to the proof of Theorem \ref{thm_02} (2) in Section \ref{section_5_2}.
+On the other hand, $\gamma_n>0$ for every $1 \leq n \leq 2g$, and $\gamma_1 \not=1$ if we start from the exponential polynomial of the form \eqref{0418_2}, by Theorem \ref{thm_02} and \eqref{0503_3} below.
+Hence, as a consequence of the above theorems, the exponential polynomials \eqref{0418_2} belonging to the class HB are characterized in terms of positive-definiteness of Hamiltonians.

-Now we turn to an applications of Corollary \ref{cor_01}.
-A nonzero polynomial $P(x)=c_0 x^n + c_1 x^{n-1} + \cdots + c_{n-1} x + c_n $ with {\it real coefficients} is called a {\it self-reciprocal polynomial} of degree $n$ if $c_0\not=0$ and it satisfies the self-reciprocal condition $P(x)=x^n P(1/x)$, or equivalently, $c_0\not=0$ and $c_{k}=c_{n-k}$ for every $0\leq k \leq n$.
-The roots of a self-reciprocal polynomial either lie on the unit circle $T=\{z \in \C\,|\, |z|=1\}$ or are distributed symmetrically with respect to $T$.
-Therefore, a basic problem is to find a ``nice'' condition on coefficients of a self-reciprocal polynomial for which all its roots lie on $T$.
-There are quite many results for this problem in literatures.
-For example, see books of Marden~\cite{Marden66}, Milovanovi\'c--Mitrinovi\'c--Rassias \cite{MMR94}, Takagi~\cite[Section 10]{Takagi} and the survey paper of Milovanovi\'c--Rassias~\cite{MiloRass00} for several systematic treatments on roots of polynomials.
+Now we turn to an application of Corollary \ref{cor_01}.
+A nonzero polynomial $P(x)=c_0 x^n + c_1 x^{n-1} + \cdots + c_{n-1} x + c_n $ with {\it real coefficients} is called a {\bf self-reciprocal polynomial} of degree $n$ if $c_0\not=0$ and $P$ satisfies the self-reciprocal condition $P(x)=x^n P(1/x)$; equivalently, $c_0\not=0$ and $c_{k}=c_{n-k}$ for every $0\leq k \leq n$.
+The roots of a self-reciprocal polynomial either lie on the unit circle $T=\{z \in \C\,:\, |z|=1\}$ or are distributed symmetrically with respect to $T$.
+Therefore, a basic problem is to find a ``nice'' condition on coefficients of a self-reciprocal polynomial under which all roots of $P$ lie on $T$.
+Quite a few results for this problem can be found in the literature; see, e.g., books of Marden~\cite{Marden66}, Milovanovi\'c--Mitrinovi\'c--Rassias \cite{MMR94}, Takagi~\cite[Section 10]{Takagi} and the survey paper of Milovanovi\'c--Rassias~\cite{MiloRass00} for several systematic treatments of roots of polynomials.

 As an application of Corollary \ref{cor_01}, we study roots self-reciprocal polynomials of {\it even degree}.
-The restriction on the degree is not essential, because if $P(x)$ is self-reciprocal and of odd degree, then there exists a self-reciprocal polynomial $\tilde{P}(x)$ of even degree and an integer $r \geq 1$ such that $P(x)=(x+1)^{r}\tilde{P}(x)$.
-In contrast, the realness of coefficients are essential.
+The restriction on the degree is not essential, because if $P(x)$ is a self-reciprocal polynomial of odd degree, there exists a self-reciprocal polynomial $\tilde{P}(x)$ of even degree and an integer $r \geq 1$ such that $P(x)=(x+1)^{r}\tilde{P}(x)$.
+In contrast, the reality of coefficients is essential.
 We denote by $P_g(x)$ a self-reciprocal polynomial of degree $2g$ of the form